 While Chella may have a variety of makeup and skincare products, I always seem to associate the brand with eyebrow products.
 They must know that is their niche as well as they had a brow bar on site where attendees could have their eyebrows filled in.

-There was hair products, a plenty, including the Gotu Kola Keratin Hair Mask.
+There were hair products a plenty, including the Gotu Kola Keratin Hair Mask.

 La Beaute Hair Professionals introduced their new lineup of keratin and argan shampoo, hair mask, and serum to visitors at the expo.

 Ella+Mila was on site with their fabulous assortment of 7-free nail lacquers.
-I adore the elephants on the bottles as well, and having small bottles for your mini me is an added bonus!
+I adore the elephants on the bottles as well!
+The small bottles for your mini me is an added bonus to the cuteness factor!